csteele5/Multi-technology-stack/README.md

 - [ ] Create data structure
 - [ ] Create simple Django form
 - [ ] Apply user login
-*The primary CRUD access to this snippet catalog will be through the admin pages, React, PHP*
+- [ ] Migrate all historical and future tasks and issues to Tracker *The primary CRUD access to this snippet catalog will be through the admin pages, React, PHP*

 ### Build REST API Capability